thumun/TerrainGen/README.md

 If this is imported, then the following node graph will be loaded in.

 <img width="500" height="968" alt="image" src="https://github.com/user-attachments/assets/91ac03f7-4fad-4dd1-a62b-5bd242054c49" />

+The skybox can also be changed by uploading an HDR file.

+## Project Features
+- [x] 🔌 Node-based description system for procedural terrain
+- [x] 🏭 Just-in-time WebGPU shader code generation
+- [x] 🏔️ Real-time terrain rendering
+  - [x] Adjustable tesselation and terrain size
+  - [x] Varied terrain type rendering (grass, rock, snow, etc)
+  - [x] Shadow mapping
+  - [x] Distance fog
+- [x] 🌲 Mesh instancing across terrain
+  - [x] GLTF/OBJ import for instancing

+### Terrain Rendering
+The terrain is a tesselated plane with an adjustable size and resolution.
+Whenever the size and resolution sliders are changed, a compute shader populates a vertex buffer and an index buffer.
+A second compute pass gives each vertex on the terrain a normal value, which is calculated based on the position of neighboring vertices.

+Once the terrain is created with the compute shaders, it is rendered every frame with lambertian shading, shadow mapping, and distance fog.

+The terrain's color can be changed with a dropdown in the Terrain (Output) node.

+### Mesh Instancing
+asdf

+## Node Types
+- General-purpose
+  - [x] Basic math (add, sub, mult, div)
+  - [x] Trig math (sin, cos, tan)
+- Terrain source
+  - [x] Worley noise
+- Terrain input
+  - [x] Vertex XYZ position
+- Terrain output
+  - [x] Height
+  - [x] Terrain type
+  - [x] Water level
+- Scattering source
+  - [x] Terrain height
+  - [x] Instancing node
+- Scattering geometry
+  - [x] Built-in objects: trees, rocks, bushes
+  - [x] Primitive geometry: sphere, cube, plane
+  - Custom models
+    - [x] OBJ import
+    - [x] glTF import

 ### Input Nodes